Weekend ice storm glazes central US

 Story highlights

-- Freezing rain to continue over much of Oklahoma, Kansas, and Missouri
+- Freezing rain to continue over much of Oklahoma, Kansas and Missouri

 - Weather has caused at least four deaths across hardest-hit states